thosgood/this-weeks-finds/markdown/151-200/week189.md

 time-dependent gravitational potential for the device to detect.

     >It would indeed be excellent to obtain a g-wave burst and a
-    >γ wave burst simultaneously. (even better is if the propagation
+    >\gamma wave burst simultaneously. (even better is if the propagation
     >rate were different then we'd have a cool yardstick).

-We may see that from γ ray bursters, someday.
-We don't know how γ ray bursters work well enough to know how much gravitational radiation they produce.
+We may see that from \gamma ray bursters, someday.
+We don't know how \gamma ray bursters work well enough to know how much gravitational radiation they produce.